hbrobotics/hbrc_ros_robot_platform/README.md

 Installing is a notoriously fragile process and it is quite possible that something can go wrong.
-If so, please send a message to the group list with the `DL:` prefix on the subject line explaining the issue so it can be resolved.
+If so, please send a message to the group list with the `DEV:` prefix on the subject line explaining the issue so it can be resolved.

 ### Workflow